-We are an international firm with offices located in Calgary, Toronto, Edmonton, Ottawa, Vancouver, Beijing, Doha and Washington D.C.:
+We are an international firm with offices located in Calgary, Toronto, Edmonton, Ottawa, Vancouver, New York and Beijing:

 - Our Calgary office was founded in 1922.
 Initially, our reputation in Alberta was built upon our work in the oil industry.
 While this work is still prominent in our Calgary office, students can also expect to work in all of the areas outlined above.
-Calgary remains our largest office with approximately 170 lawyers. - Our Toronto office has experienced strong growth over the last ten years.
-We currently have over 160 lawyers and business advisors in the Toronto office, and we continue to grow the office through strategic and organic growth, the latter developed through our student program. - With just over 40 lawyers and business advisors, our Edmonton office offers the best of both worlds, providing students with the entrepreneurial and creative experience of a boutique while still giving them access to the work and resources of a major national firm.
+Calgary remains our largest office with approximately 170 lawyers. - Our Toronto office has experienced strong growth for over the last ten years.
+We currently have approximately 160 lawyers and business advisors in the Toronto office, and we continue to grow the office through strategic and organic growth, the latter developed through our student program. - With just over 40 lawyers and business advisors, our Edmonton office offers the best of both worlds, providing students with the entrepreneurial and creative experience of a boutique while still giving them access to the work and resources of a major national firm.

 - Opened in 2014, our Vancouver office recognizes the strategic importance of British Columbia to the legal market in Canada and abroad, particularly as a gateway to Asia.
-We have plans for significant and strategic growth for this office in key practices and industries that support and complement our firm's core strengths. - Our Ottawa office opened in 2008 and is currently focused on public policy and government relations. - Opened in 2009, our Beijing office is a representational office that provides a portal for our lawyers to gain experience and exposure in the Asian legal market. - Our Doha office serves clients in the Gulf region and helps Canadian clients access and implement business opportunities in the Gulf. - In January 2013 we opened a new office in Washington, D.C.
+With over 40 lawyers and business advisors, We have plans for significant and strategic growth for this office in key practices and industries that support and complement our firm's core strengths. - Our Ottawa office opened in 2008 and is currently focused on public policy and government relations. - Opened in 2009, our Beijing office is a representational office that provides a portal for our lawyers to gain experience and exposure in the Asian legal market. - Bennett Jones has a long history of serving Canadian companies doing business in the United States and U.S. companies with business operations or interests in Canada.
+Over the years we have expanded our presence in key U.S. markets in order to provide our U.S. clients with quick and seamless access to our legal services north of the border.

-Please note that our Ottawa, Beijing, Doha and Washington offices do not offer any student positions.
+Please note that our Ottawa, New York and Beijing offices do not offer any student positions.

 We participate in on-campus recruitment at the University of Victoria, University of British Columbia, Thompson Rivers University, University of Alberta, University of Calgary, University of Saskatchewan, University of Manitoba, University of Windsor, University of Western Ontario, University of Toronto, York University's Osgoode Hall Law School, Queen's University, University of Ottawa, McGill University and Dalhousie University's Schulich School of Law.
-We typically have between 16-18 summer students in our Toronto office, 15-18 in our Calgary office, 3-4 in our Edmonton office and 2-3 in our Vancouver office.